Deluvi/website/content/_index.md

 Hello!
 Welcome to my website!

-My name is Deluvi.
+My name is <a href="https://deluvi.com" class="h-card">Deluvi</a>.
 I am a french computer science person that enjoy coding, video games and music.

 If you want, you can try out [my games](/games).
 I have an [Itch.io account](https://deluvi.itch.io/) where I put the games.